App-vNext/Polly/docs/pipelines/index.md

 Let's create the following pipeline:

 - the inner strategy is a retry,
-- the outer is a timeout which overarches all retry attempts.
+- the outer is a timeout which is overarching all retry attempts.

 <!-- snippet: resilience-pipeline-diagram-timeout-retry -->
 ```cs